Isolation transformer: Operation

 Isolation transformers are designed with attention to capacitive coupling between the two windings.
 The capacitance between primary and secondary windings would also couple AC current from the primary to the secondary.
 A grounded Faraday shield between the primary and the secondary greatly reduces the coupling of common-mode noise.
 This may be another winding or a metal strip surrounding a winding.

 Differential noise can magnetically couple from the primary to the secondary of an isolation transformer, and must be filtered out if a problem occurs.

 Applications

 Pulse transformers

 Some small transformers are used for isolation in pulse circuits.

 Electronics testing

 In electronics testing and servicing, an isolation transformer is a 1:1 (under load) power transformer used for safety.
 Without it, exposed live metal in a device under test is at a hazardous voltage relative to grounded objects such as a heating radiator or oscilloscope ground lead (a particular hazard with some old vacuum-tube equipment with live chassis).
 With the transformer, as there is no conductive connection between transformer secondary and primary, only a small leakage current will flow if the exposed live metal is connected to earth.

+Even if an isolation transformer is used, hazardous voltages may still be present between components of the isolated device.
+Thus it is still possible for an operator to be exposed to lethal voltages by touching multiple elements in the circuit.
+An isolation transformer provides maximum protection when the device is ungrounded.
+Connecting it to test equipment, for example, an oscilloscope or a benchtop multimeter, may ground the circuit.

 Electrical isolation is considered to be particularly important on medical equipment, and special standards apply.
 Often the system must additionally be designed so that fault conditions do not interrupt power, but generate a warning.